walmartlabs/linearroad/GENERATEDATA.md

 NOTE: if SELinux is present it may need to be disabled: `sudo setenforce 0`

 NOTE: the table `input` must be manually dropped or cleared between runs.
-This table is not automatically dropped because if file permissions are not right the data will still be found in the `input` table even if it's not written out as `cardatapoints.out`.
+This table is not automatically dropped because if file permissions are not right the final data can still be found in the `input` table even if it's not written out as `cardatapoints.out`.  `cardatapoints.outN` are the raw files.  `cardatapoints.out` is the final output after running duplications, or re-entrants, as we've called them.

+To drop the database table `input`:
 ```
 psql -d test  # use the -d flag to choose a database, otherwise psql will default to trying to connect to a database with the same name as the user
 psql> drop table input;
 ```
+And also, remove the output files from the chosen output directory, moving any of the raw `cardatapoints.outN` files first if desired.

-or the following lines can be added to `DuplicateCars.pl` before the creation of table `input`:
+Or, add the following lines to `DuplicateCars.pl` before the creation of table `input`:
 ```
 writeToLog ( $logfile, $logvar, "Dropping input table.");
 $dbquery="DROP TABLE IF EXISTS input;";